Why is address space allocation granularity 64KB?

-You may have wondered why VirtualAlloc allocates memory at 64K boundaries even though page granularity is 4K.
+You may have wondered why VirtualAlloc allocates memory at 64KB boundaries even though page granularity is 4KB.

-You have the Alpha AXP processor to thank for that.
+You have RISC processors like the Alpha AXP to thank for that.

-On the Alpha AXP, there is no “load 32-bit integer” instruction.
+RISC processors typically lack a “load 32-bit integer immediate” instruction.
 To load a 32-bit integer, you actually load two 16-bit integers and combine them.

-So if allocation granularity were finer than 64K, a DLL that got relocated in memory would require two fixups per relocatable address: one to the upper 16 bits and one to the lower 16 bits.
+So if allocation granularity were finer than 64KB, a DLL that got relocated in memory would require two fixups per relocatable address: one to the upper 16 bits and one to the lower 16 bits.
 And things get worse if this changes a carry or borrow between the two halves.
-(For example, moving an address 4K from 0x1234F000 to 0x12350000, this forces both the low and high parts of the address to change.
-Even though the amount of motion was far less than 64K, it still had an impact on the high part due to the carry.)
+(For example, moving an address 4KB from 0x1234F000 to 0x12350000, this forces both the low and high parts of the address to change.
+Even though the amount of motion was far less than 64KB, it still had an impact on the high part due to the carry.)

 But wait, there’s more.